ayudoo/odoo_business_relationships/README.rst

 * customize the default business relationship for new contacts
 * assign a default image, salesperson or sales team to new contacts
 * assign default salesperson and analytic account to sale orders
-* restrict website menus, pages, redirects and block visibility to certain users
+* restrict website menus, pages, redirects and block visibilities to certain users
 * use different access permission groups for portal users
 * restrict product visibility to certain user groups
 * create and configure your own business relationships